rohbdn07/dev-academy-vaccine-app/client-react/README.md

 Mobile:
 ![dev-vaccine-mobile-version](https://user-images.githubusercontent.com/57314666/127075510-7761751f-7c2c-4942-9a14-0ba7bd513acb.png)

+#### Environmental variable

+You'll need following environment variables to connect api with database.
+Database (MongoDB) contains some dummy data which was stored using Postman.
+Put this variables in /backend-node/app.js.
+(If you are running this app through using 'npm'). \
+process.env.DB_USER=your database user \
+process.env.DB_PASS=your database password \
+process.env.DB_NAME=your database name

 ## Available Scripts

-In the project directory, you can run the app either using command: ./up.sh (this is shell-script which runs the command(s) given inside this script) in the project's root directory or using npm start:
+In the project directory, you can run the app either using command docker command or using npm command mentioned as below:

+By using Docker:

-### `./up.sh`
+### `docker-compose up --build`

 Runs the app in the development mode.
-This single command: ./up.sh (which includes docker-compose up) will install all the npm dependencies (such as: npm install) and build so that you don't need to install yourself after cloning this repo.\
+This single command: docker-compose up --build, will install all the npm dependencies (such as: npm install) and build the app so that you don't need to install yourself after cloning this repo.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+In case, if you are having problem to run the application through docker then I highly recommended you to see docker document: https://docs.docker.com/compose/

+By using NPM:

 ### `npm start`